kallie-davis/Project_Davis_Rathmell_Brentjens/Metadata/README.md

 # Project_Davis_Rathmell_Brentjens

 ## Summary
-This data was used in the final project for Environmental Data Analytics (ENV 872L) at Duke University, Fall 2022.
-The data will be evaluated using multiple linear regression, time series analysis, and comparison of means (Wilcoxin Rank Sum) tests.
+These data were used in the final project for Environmental Data Analytics (ENV 872L) at Duke University, Fall 2022.
+The data were evaluated using generalized linear modeling, ANOVA, and comparison of means (Wilcoxin Rank Sum) tests.

 ## Investigators